What’s Included on a Disney Cruise?

 Disney’s Private Island Destinations

-If your itinerary includes Disney Castaway Cay or Disney Lookout Cay at Lighthouse Point, all beach access, lounge chairs, umbrellas, towels and buffet lunches are included.
+If your cruise stops at Disney Castaway Cay or Disney Lookout Cay at Lighthouse Point, a lot of your beach day is already included too.

 What’s Not Included on a Disney Cruise